 Earthway 2750 Hand-Operated Bag Spreader/Seeder

 This spreader is worn as a shoulder bag and manually operated by spinning a rotating lever.
-Clumping is prevented due to an oscillating shut off plate while the gearbox ensures smooth and even spread.
+Clumping is prevented due to an oscillating shut off the plate while the gearbox ensures smooth and even spread.

 Able to hold up to 25 lbs of product, the bag features a zip closure and a molded base.
 The adjustable shoulder strap allows the length to be customized to fit any user.